Blockproduction/microtick/README.md

 No changes have been made to the Microtick software.
 This upgrade is intended to reset the state of the chain, requiring less disk space and making it easier for a node to recover.
 We will also add some additional markets.
 This will not yet be the Stargate upgrade.
+Please join us in the [validator channel of the Microtick Discord.](https://discord.gg/jz7Jt95)

 ## Risks